paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Marie
 type: review
 rating: 5
-location:
+location: DA14
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Mark was very professional, extremely tidy and did an excellent job.
+Him and his sons adjusted my doors so that they all shut perfectly.
+Thank you for your friendly service.
+I will definitely use Mark again.